The Rubrics: Murder of Edward Ford (1734)

 All of whom had been drinking heavily within another part of the building (closer to the Library), where powder and a recently fired gun were found.
 However the trial was unable to properly determine what had transpired due to contradictory stories, evidence, and also because the Front Gate porter had been drinking, therefore unable to identify anyone.
 Ultimately this led to an acquittal by the court, but not by the Board, and all four were expelled.

-A College tradition holds (with reported sightings) that Ford's ghost wanderings the Rubrics, that "his ghost, dressed in wig, gown and knee breeches, is said to walk by the side of the Rubrics at dusk."
+A college tradition holds that Ford's ghost wanders the Rubrics and that "his ghost, dressed in wig, gown and knee breeches, is said to walk by the side of the Rubrics at dusk".

-Renowned Residents

-Several renowned graduates of the University of Dublin have resided within The Rubrics since their construction, among them are: